HHS/simpler-grants-gov/.github/ISSUE_TEMPLATE/internal_10k.md

 ### Tasks

-- [ ] {Link to 10k ticket that should be completed with this deliverable}
+- [ ] {Link to tasks that should be completed with this deliverable}

 ### Definition of Done